alma4rebi/swift-programming-language/book/BasicOperators.md

     1 == 1 // true, because 1 is equal to 1
     2 != 1 // true, because 2 is not equal to 1
-    2 &gt; 1 // true, because 2 is greater than 1
+    2 > 1 // true, because 2 is greater than 1
-    1 &lt; 2 // true, because 1 is less than 2
+    1 < 2 // true, because 1 is less than 2
-    1 &gt;= 1 // true, because 1 is greater than or equal to 1
+    1 >= 1 // true, because 1 is greater than or equal to 1
-    2 &lt;= 1 // false, because 2 is not less than or equal to 1
+    2 <= 1 // false, because 2 is not less than or equal to 1

 Comparison operators are often used in conditional statements, such as the `if` statement: